Rhh98/GAMS-MIRO/Thundercloud/readme.md

 </ul>

-Note: If one wants to set less than 3 Thunderstorms, one can simply put some of the thunderstorm to have same lower and upper bound.
+Note: If one wants to set less than 3 Thunderstorms, one can simply make some of the thunderstorm have same lower and upper bound.

 The setting for cost rate are as below: